background

 Annual Recurring Revenue (ARR) = Monthly Recurring Revenue (MRR) × 12 Months

-Taken into account within ARR is the revenue from subscriptions and expansion revenue (e.g. upgrades), as well as the deductions related to canceled subscriptions and account downgrades.
+The ARR metric factors in the revenue from subscriptions and expansion revenue (e.g. upgrades), as well as the deductions related to canceled subscriptions and account downgrades.

 In order to properly calculate the metric, one-time fees such as set-up fees, professional service (or consulting) fees, and installation costs must be excluded, since they are one-time/non-recurring.